 § 104-4.
-Permitted Signs in Residential Districts (R-1 and R-3).
+Permitted Signs in Residential Districts (R-O, R-N, R-L, MF, Residential Parcels within PMU).

-- A. The street number of the property and name of residents. - B. For home occupations, a Sign of not more than one (1) square foot identifying the service provided. - C. No permit is needed for either Sign identified in § 104-4 A or § 104-4 B. All other Signs are prohibited unless exempt under § 104-8.
+- A. The street number of the property and name of residents. - B. For home occupations, a Sign of not more than one (1) square foot identifying the Home Occupation. - C. No permit is needed for either Sign identified in § 104-4.A or § 104-4.B.
+All other Signs are prohibited unless exempt under § 104-8.

 § 104-5.
-Permitted Signs in Business District B-1.
+Permitted Signs in Business 1 District (B-1).

-The following are the permitted Signs in Business District B-1:
+The following are the permitted Signs in Business 1 District (B-1):

-- A. A total Sign area of one (1) square foot in area for every linear foot of street frontage occupied by a building, but not exceeding thirty-two (32) square feet for any Wall Sign parallel to and flat against the façade of a building.
-Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - B. Where the design of an existing building incorporates a specific area for Signs, the height and width of the Signs shall be restricted to the dimensions of this area, as long as it does not exceed thirty-two (32) square feet.
-Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - C. Interior Sign coverage shall not exceed thirty (30) percent of the glass area of the window in which it is displayed. - D. Where the building is set back less than twenty-five (25) feet from the front lot line, only one Free Standing Sign, such as a Sandwich Board Sign, up to twelve (12) square feet including both sides of Sandwich Boards Signs.
-Such Signs must not extend beyond three (3) feet of the front façade of the building.
-Free Standing Signs such as Sandwich Boards Signs shall be considered part of the allowable square footage.
-Sandwich Board Signs may not obstruct building ingress and egress.

-- Sandwich Board Signs are permitted to be displayed only during the business hours of the establishment. - E. Where the building is set back twenty-five (25) feet or more from the front lot line, only one Free Standing Sign, with a total area of all faces of not more than forty (40) square feet, may be erected; such Sign shall not exceed twenty (20) feet in height.
-No such Free Standing Sign shall encroach on any required setback. - F. Awning and canopy lettering. - (1) Lettering and graphics on awnings and canopies shall count towards the Sign area allowance per building, except the street name and number. - (2) Awning lettering may contain names, numbers and graphics limited to the business or building name upon which the awning is located. - (3) Lettering may be placed on the front and/or side horizontal band of the awnings, but not on the slope or side triangles, if any. - G. All other Signs are prohibited unless exempt under Section § 104-8.
+- A. Each building shall be limited to a total Sign area of one (1) square foot in area for every two linear feet of public street frontage occupied by the front plane of the principal building used by an establishment, but not exceeding thirty-two (32) square feet of visible surface.
+Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - B. Where the design of an existing building facade incorporates a specific area for Signs, the height and length of the Signs shall be restricted to the dimensions of this area, as long as it does not exceed thirty-two (32) square feet for any Sign parallel to and flat against the facade of a building or 16 square feet for any other Sign.
+Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - C. Interior Sign coverage shall not exceed thirty (30) percent of the glass area of the window in which it is displayed. - D. Free standing signs shall not be permitted unless the front plane of the principal structure is at least twenty-five (25) feet back from the front lot line. - E. Where the building is set back twenty-five (25) feet or more from the front lot line, one Free Standing Sign, with a total area of all faces of not more than twelve (12) square feet, may be erected; such Sign shall not exceed twelve (12) feet in height from the grade.
+No such Free Standing Sign shall encroach on any required setback nor extend into the public right-of-way. - F. Sandwich Board Signs shall be considered part of the allowable square footage.
+Sandwich Board Signs must not extend more than three (3) feet beyond the face of a building.
+Sandwich Board Signs must not obstruct building ingress and egress or safe pedestrian passage.
+Sandwich Board Signs are permitted to be displayed only during the business hours of the establishment it advertises or otherwise promotes. - G. Awning and canopy lettering. - (1) Lettering and graphics on awnings and canopies shall count towards the Sign area allowance per building, except the street name and number. - (2) Awning lettering may contain names, numbers and graphics limited to the business or building name upon which the awning is located. - (3) Lettering may be placed on the front and/or side horizontal band of the awnings, but not on the slope or side triangles, if any. - H. All other Signs are prohibited unless exempt under Section § 104-8.

 § 104-6.
-Permitted Signs in Districts B-2, B-3, B-4, B-4A, MU-1 and PR-1.
+Permitted Signs in Districts B-2, B-3, B-4, PR, C, ERC, and Non-Residential Uses in PMU.